NyxIsBad/discordscripts/README.md

 # Discord Scripts
 The repo is currently serving the diff between the `00541a0` and `afa59c9` commits from Sarah's [BD Addons](https://github.com/ItMeSarah/BD-Addons/commits/main/DiscordClasses/classes.js)

 SyndiShanX also has his [own scripts](https://github.com/SyndiShanX/Update-Classes) which produce very similar results to mine but use a different methodology.
-In fact I have added a CLI flag to my script that generates results in syndishanx's style
+In fact I have added a CLI flag to my script that generates results in syndishanx's style.
+Note that the script is really flawed and misses a lot of class rerolls!
+It prioritizes accuracy over completeness, so it will not catch everything.

 - `cit.py` - check if a list of newline separated classes is in the .css files
     - returns fail.txt